Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/image/image_settings.rst

    Linear
       Linear 709 (full range).
 Blender native linear space.
 View as Render
-   Apply render part of display transformation when displaying this image on the screen.
+   Applies :doc:`color transform </render/post_process/color_management>` when displaying this image on the screen.
 Use Multi-View
    See :doc:`Multi-View </render/workflows/multiview/index>`.
 Use Alpha